UB-Mannheim/Amtsgericht-KG/Readme.md

 ### Setup

 **Note:**
-> This repo contains already indexed RDFs to use them directly, you can skip steps 4–6.1 and directly start from step 6.2 (qlever start).
+> This repo also contains already indexed RDFs.
+To use them directly, you can skip steps 4–6.1 and start from step 6.2 (qlever start).

 #### 0. (Windows Only) Open WSL